iotool/meshtastic/documentation/readme.md

 * Power duration: shutdown 0s, bluetooth 1s, super 3600, light 3600, minimum 10s

 The ESB32 consumes a lot of energy and is set to sleep mode as far as possible.
 For LoRa, only the minimum necessary data packets are re-sent in the mesh.

+## Time Synchronization

+[Feature Request](https://github.com/meshtastic/firmware/issues/3171) Current Time/Clock Functionality #3171 - it gets it from the app, gps or mesh.
+You also only need one device with time, it should send the time across the mesh to the other devices and they'll sync up - [Screen.cpp](https://github.com/meshtastic/firmware/blob/250cf16bf8793aefed95b9cedb9c20b2f2e7a2a7/src/graphics/Screen.cpp#L1899)